instantOS/instantos.github.io/docs/neovim.md

 ### Typst

-The syntax of typst is already very concise, and in most cases is what the latex snippets are before expanding.
-I have found typst very pleasant to write even without snippets, so there are not a whole lot of snippets for typst present.
+The syntax of Typst is already very concise, and in most cases is what the LaTeX snippets are before expanding.
+I have found Typst very pleasant to write even without snippets, so there are not a whole lot of snippets for Typst present.

 ### Video

-Any markdown file with `video` in its name will be treated as an `ins video` file, which comes with some extra snipets for quicker video editing.
+Any Markdown file with `video` in its name will be treated as an `ins video` file, which comes with some extra snippets for quicker video editing.

-`music:` expands to a music block
+`music:` expands to a music block.

-`ps  ` expands to a pausing slide block (this is `ps` at the beginning of a line followed by two spaces)
+`ps  ` expands to a pausing slide block (this is `ps` at the beginning of a line followed by two spaces).